MediaHound/CoreHound/README.md

 MHMediaSeries  | An ordered list of MHMedia Objects MHUniverse     | A special unordered list of MHMediaObjects

 ## Traits

+Here is a list of all trait types in The Entertainment Graph.

 Trait            | Description | Examples
 ---------------- | ----------- | --------